sshkhr/sshkhr.github.io/_posts/2021-11-03-cpp-custom-sort.md

 ﻿---
 title: 'Writing your custom sort functions in C++'
-date: 2021-04-11
+date: 2021-03-11
-permalink: /posts/2021/04/cpp-custom-sort/
+permalink: /posts/2021/03/cpp-custom-sort/
 tags:
   - Algorithms
   - C++
 ---
+In this blog post I will quickly go over how to define your custom comparator for `sort()` for your data structure in C++ based on two example cases.

 I decided to start programming in C++ again after a long time (end of 2017!!) because I was practising algorithm-style problems for job interviews and C++ seemed like a natural choice.
 It's Standard Template Library makes working with data structures very easy by providing a uniform api and inbuild data structures.
-A lot of the questions that I came across required me to overload the comparator operator in C++ `sort()` function since I was working with custom data structures.
-In this blog post I will quickly go over how to define your custome comprator based on two example cases.
+I noticed that a lot of the questions that I came across required me to overload the comparator operator in C++ `sort()` function since I was working with custom data structures.
+Next, I will mention two example cases of such problems and how I went around writing the sort comparator for my requirements.

 # Case 1.
 Sort a `vector<vector<int>>` based on two different conditions